 Running Shoes and Injury.

-The key to a successful return to running is to allow the soft tissues time to adapt and to reintroduce the stressing demands of running at an appropriate rate and volume.
-This is achieved through conditioning and strength training, proper periodisation of a return to run program, and running shoe choice may also have an impact.
+The key to a successful return to running is to allow the soft tissues time to adapt.
+We must reintroduce the stressing demands of running at an appropriate rate and volume.
+This is achieved through conditioning and strength training and proper periodisation of a return to run program.
+Running shoe choice may also have a significant impact.
 Star Physio’s expert team of physios and podiatrists can help you with this!

 We have spoken at length in previous blogs about how crucial progressive load exposure and lower limb conditioning are to returning to running following injury here.
 Below we look at types of running shoes before outlining our top picks for post injury runners.